 Once you have completed registration, you are eligible to initiate the Stand Up India Loan Application process with the respective financial institution for the officials to contact you for completing the Stand Up India Loan Process and requisite formalities.

-The basic aim of Stand Up India is to work for the empowerment of the not so privileged component of the society who are victims of caste and gender bias.
-Accordingly, the schemes envisage promotion of economic development of these sections and help in the generation of employment.
+The basic aim of Stand Up India is to work for the empowerment of the not-so-privileged component of the society who are victims of caste and gender bias.
+Accordingly, the schemes envisage the promotion of economic development of these sections and help in the generation of employment.
 The digital platform is designed in such a way that the scheme benefits 2.5 lakh borrowers in the targeted SC / ST and women category through the delivery of loans by 1.25 lakh bank branches pan India.
 In addition to the facilitation of loans to the target audience, it also additionally provides hand-holding, guidance, mentoring and skill development for budding entrepreneurs.

 Stand Up India Loan Application:

 The process of registration also empowers you to submit the Stand-Up India loan apply online but also allows the benefit to check to Stand Up India loan status.

 Lendingkart, being an NBFC has a similar scheme for woman entrepreneurs where the process is completely online.
 The difference lies in the fact that we grant loans to women without any collateral at competitive rates of interest and are integral to the aim of women’s empowerment.